HMS Terpsichore (1785): Vestale

-Bowen refitted Terpsichore and departed on another cruise, capturing several small vessels on 12 and 13 November, sending them to Gibraltar, and on 22 November he learned from an American brig that he had encountered off Cape St. Mary's, that a Spanish ship bound for Cadiz from Montevideo was in the area.
+Bowen refitted Terpsichore and departed on another cruise, capturing several small vessels on 12 and 13 November, sending them to Gibraltar, and on 22 November he learned from an American brig that he had encountered off Cape St. Mary's, that a Spanish ship bound for Cádiz from Montevideo was in the area.
 Bad weather prevented Bowen from locating the Spanish vessel at first, and he also had to escape from a Spanish ship of the line that appeared and chased Terpsichore for a while.
-The Spanish ship was found to be anchored in Cadiz, and at 10 am the next day Bowen entered the harbour, captured the ship and brought her out.
-Bowen continued to cruise off Cadiz, and while sailing through a gale on the morning of 12 December, the lookouts spotted a frigate.
+The Spanish ship was found to be anchored in Cádiz, and at 10 am the next day Bowen entered the harbour, captured the ship and brought her out.
+Bowen continued to cruise off Cádiz, and while sailing through a gale on the morning of 12 December, the lookouts spotted a frigate.
 Bowen gave chase, with both ships hampered by the rough weather, so that it was only after 40 hours that Bowen was able to bring Terpsichore alongside and at 10 o'clock on the night of 13 December the two ships engaged each other.
 After two hours the frigate surrendered, and was discovered to be the 36-gun French Vestale, with 270 men aboard.
 She had lost her captain and 40 men killed, while her second captain and another 50 men were wounded.
 The Terpsichore had casualties of a quartermaster and three seamen killed, and nineteen wounded.